 Dr. Magnan blamed absinthe for the ‘fall of French culture’ and did tests on the effects of thujone on mice and dogs.
 High levels of thujone caused mice to have convulsions and die.
 His experiment on thujone on dogs led to the false conclusion that thujone causes hallucinations.
 However, this is simply untrue.
 Since the amount of thujone in absinthe is so small there is a much greater threat of alcohol poisoning than hallucination.

 Equipment List for Making Absinthe

-- Blue Ridge All-in-one Stovetop still (which is also a fermentor)
+- Magnum All-in-One Moonshine Still (which is also a fermentor)